WYASD COVID-19 FREQUENTLY ASKED QUESTIONS

 A: Although not required, packets of work were sent home for the initial two-week closure.
-Students are not required to complete the packets, nor will they be penalized for not completing the work, but they are encouraged to work through as much of the material as possible.
+Students were not required to complete the packets in that time frame, nor will they be penalized for not completing the work, but they are encouraged to work through as much of the material as possible.
+As on Monday, April 13, 2020, packets were to be completed.
 Students are asked to compile a list of any questions they have about the work that can be shared with teachers once a means of communication is established.

 Q: Will students be required to make up the days missed?

 A: No. The Pennsylvania Department of Education (PDE) will not penalize districts/schools that fail to meet the minimum 180-day/hours (990/900/450) requirements as a result of COVID-19 response efforts.

 Q: What is the plan if the school closure lasts beyond the two weeks?
 Will students be provided with technology to use during an extended closure?

 A: Educational services may continue in a variety of ways, including Flexible Instruction Days, online/digital learning opportunities; non-digital learning opportunities (e.g., materials sent home with students).
 The WYASD is developing a plan that will include the use of technology which will be provided by the District should the need arise.
 The district is using information from the survey that was sent to the community to develop a plan for all students to access the internet.

 That plan will include a number of potential access points, including Xfinity public Hotspots, and District-issued hotspots.

 A: At this time, the 2019-20 graduation date of June 5, 2020, has not been changed.